thetkpark/csc371-assignment/dline/go/README.md

 }
 ```

 The **MulticastMessage** struct defined the data structure of the data that the sequencer sent to each user/process.
-It contains message, message type, and sequence number assigned by the sequencer.
+It contains the message, message type, and sequence number assigned by the sequencer.

 ```go
 type IncomingMessage struct {